lzim/mtl/blue/session08/s08_facilitator/mtl_session08_say.md

     -- | -- | --
     [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#.)
 00:25-00:35 | **Adjust** sliders and set up team's dynamic hypothesis | **3.
 Practice describing specific value adjustments you expect will be helpful for the team to experiment with related to their highest priority need.**

-### 7. To create a new run building off of the previous one, revise the text in all the text boxes to reflect the experiment you want to do now
+### 7. To create a new run building off of the previous one, revise the text in all the text boxes to reflect the experiment you want to do now.

 - Let's create a new experiment building off of the previous one, the base case of no new decisions.
 The important thing for learning is to stake a claim about your expectations, so the simulation output can teach you something.
 This process can also help teams to reconcile differences and achieve consensus about ways to move forward and take action for improvement.
 You all probably won't agree about what the likely impact of any change will be, but we can use Modeling to Learn engage in participatory learning to find out.
 - The first step is to revise the text in all the text boxes to reflect the experiment you want to do now: